Michael A. Taylor Player Props: Twins vs. Yankees

-Michael A. Taylor -- 2-for-4 with two RBI in his most recent game -- will be in action for the Minnesota Twins versus the New York Yankees, with Jhony Brito on the mound, on April 13 at 7:05 PM ET.
+On Friday, Michael A. Taylor (.270 batting average in his past 10 games, with a double, three home runs and seven RBI) and the Minnesota Twins face the New York Yankees, whose starting pitcher will be Nestor Cortes Jr..
+First pitch is at 7:05 PM ET.

-In his most recent game, he had two hits (going 2-for-4 with two RBI) against the White Sox.
+In his most recent appearance, he mashed two homers in his previous game (going 2-for-4) against the Yankees.

 Michael A. Taylor Game Info & Props vs. the Yankees